1939 Marshall Thundering Herd football team

-The 1939 Marshall Thundering Herd football team was an American football team that represented Marshall University as an independent during the 1939 college football season.
+The 1939 Marshall Thundering Herd football team was an American football team that represented Marshall University as a member of the West Virginia Intercollegiate Athletic Conference during the 1939 college football season.
 In its fifth season under head coach Cam Henderson, the team compiled a 9–2 record and outscored opponents by a total of 286 to 84.
+Marshall had a 3–0 record against WVIAC opponents, but did not play enough conference games to qualify for the WVAC standings.
 "Boot" Elkins and Zack Kush were the team captains.

+Marshall was ranked at No. 64 (out of 609 teams) in the final Litkenhous Ratings for 1939.